US-ELTP NOIRLab Team

 Mark is an astronomer at NOIRLab in Tucson.
 He studies galaxy formation and evolution using multi-wavelength deep field surveys and targeted follow-up observations from space- and ground-based observatories.

 Jeff Kantor is the Project Management Consultant.
+He advises on project management and controls, systems engineering, software development, and data communications.

 Marie holds a PhD in Astrophysics from the Université de Toulouse (France; 2003).
 She held a two-year postdoctoral position at the Institute of Astronomy at Cambridge (UK) and a three-year UK Gemini support scientist position in the UK National Gemini Office at the University of Oxford.
 Marie joined the Gemini Observatory in 2009 and provided observatory support duties at the Gemini Observatory in Hawai'i.
 Marie’s research interest focuses on galaxy formation and evolution through the study of physical properties of spatially resolved distant galaxy populations using mostly adaptive optics and integral-field spectroscopy in the optical and infrared.